ProjectHoot/hoot-mobile/README.md

 Hoot connects to the federation of Lotide servers and communities.
 From there, it's kind of like Reddit, just much less prone to censorship.

 The app's not done yet though.
-If you're complaints aren't helpful, get off my lawn!
+If your complaints aren't helpful, get off my lawn!

 ## Setting up a Development Environment